Whiteknight/ParserObjects/docs/v6/prattexpr_example.md

 From the previous example we are going to keep the `Calculator` class, the `LexicalGrammar` class, and remaining components not related to the parser itself (`Token`, extension methods, etc).
 We will be rewriting the `ExpressionGrammar` class.

-First thing we need to do is stub out the Pratt parser:
+First thing we need to do is stub out the Pratt parser, showing that we expect an `int` result:

 ```csharp
 var expression = Pratt<int>(config => config